 Russian is main language across Russia.
 Many younger, educated Russians and those working in the service industry know enough English to have a basic conversation, but generally speaking, little English is spoken amongst the locals.

 Coins are issued in 1, 5, 10, and 50 kopek and 1, 2, 5, and 10 ruble denominations.
 Banknotes come in RUB5, RUB10, RUB50, RUB100, RUB200, RUB500, RUB1000, RUB2000, and RUB5000 denominations, with the recently-introduced 200- and 2000-ruble notes currently being extremely rare.

 ATMs, called bankomats, are common in large cities and can generally be found in smaller cities and towns.
-The safest option is the ATMs in hotels, banks or big shopping centers.
+The safest option is the ATMs in hotels, banks or big shopping centres.
 Visa and MasterCard debit/credit cards of all levels are the most common way of non-cash payment in Russia.

 FOOD in Russia

-Saint Petersburg and Moscow offer sophisticated, world class dining and a wide variety of cuisines.
+Saint Petersburg and Moscow offer sophisticated, world-class dining and a wide variety of cuisines.
 They are excellent cities to taste some of the best cuisines of the former Soviet Union.

-Russians have their own versions of fast food restaurants which range from cafeteria style serving comfort foods to street side kiosks cooking up blinis or stuffed potatoes.
+Russians have their own versions of fast-food restaurants which range from cafeteria-style serving comfort foods to streetside kiosks cooking up blinis or stuffed potatoes.
 Stylish cafes serving cappuccino, espresso, toasted sandwiches, rich cakes and pastries can also be spotted all over Saint Petersburg and Moscow.